rbowsley/lamplighthelp/source/15-2-0_Eval_Report.markdown

 At the bottom of the filters page there are two more options: 'Select '{{eval}}' and 'Select campaign' (you will only see the second of these if you have the {{Eval}}s Direct Module).
   - 'Select {{eval}}', listing the {{eval}}s available.
 You have to choose one of these - the top option is always selected by default.
   - 'Select campaign'.
 If you have the Datadirect Module you will also see this option.
 Each time you set up a new {{eval}} to send out, this is called a 'campaign'.
 You can choose the one that you want to report on from the drop-down.
-If you do this, {{Lamplight}} will igore the {{eval}} chosen in the 'Select {{eval}}' box above.
+If you do this, {{Lamplight}} will ignore the {{eval}} chosen in the 'Select {{eval}}' box above.

 ### The {{Report}} Results